oracle-livelabs/adb/shared/adb-load-analyze-workshop/predict-churn/predict-churn.md

 ### Objectives

 In this lab, you will:
-- Create an **Oracle Machine Learning user** for the Autonomous Database instance
+- Create an **Oracle Machine Learning user** for the Autonomous AI Database instance
 - With this new user, load **past churn behavior data** from an OCI Object Storage location
-- Access **Oracle Machine Learning UI** provided with Oracle Autonomous Database
+- Access **Oracle Machine Learning UI** provided with Oracle Autonomous AI Database
 - Use **OML AutoML UI** to build a high-quality machine model that can help predict future churn by customers
 - Use the machine learning model to score the list of customers and predict their likelihood to churn in the future
 - (Optionally) register the model in Oracle Analytics Cloud, and use it to score in a new Data Flow